 When entrepreneurs and VCs meet, conversations should be two way.
 It shouldn’t just be a VC peppering entrepreneurs with questions.
 If you’re meeting VCs and not asking them questions, you’re doing it wrong.

 We’ve prepared a list of questions we ask founders we support at Magma to ask other VCs when they’re going out to raise money, and decided to make it public.
 Here’s a list of questions, and why they’re important to ask:

-These are some questions you might want to ask during the first call, when you’re just getting to know each other.
-If have have more time, pick a couple of the follow up questions you think are most interesting to you.
+These are some questions you might want to ask during the first call when you’re just getting to know each other.
+If you have more time, pick a couple of the follow-up questions you think are most interesting to you.

 You can see if the ticket you’re looking for fits into the fund.

 How much have you invested from your current fund?
 Do you have money left to invest?